Why is it sometime difficult to identify depression in those with autism spectrum disorders?

 Depression without sadness?

 Depression can still be present in those with Asperger’s Syndrome even without the telltale signs of feelings of sadness.
 It often presents itself through avoidance.
 The autistic version of depression is dominated by apathy, and profound inertia that can make it hard to approach tasks.
 They may struggle with avoidance when it comes to everything from personal hygiene, shopping, household chores, or work projects.
 They display no motivation to perform these tasks, or wait until the last possible moment to complete assignments or projects all the while mentally running in circles with the task looming overhead.
 Feelings of anxiety and dread at the thought of completing even the simplest tasks may accompany their avoidance.
-Some decide to combat their anxiety by enjoying cannabis to relax them, they enjoy strains similar to uk cheese to allow them to human interaction less stressful, leading to less avoidance.
-Avoidance, for those on the autism spectrum, can be a powerful symptom of depression.
+Some people decide to combat their anxiety by enjoying cannabis to relax them.
+For instance, this could include using strains similar to uk cheese to allow them to find human interaction less stressful, leading to less avoidance.
+It is important to remember that cannabis can be used in a wide variety of unique ways.
+For example, an alternative could be the homemade pipe which is also a cannabis product that can help with anxiety in these situations.
+Pipes are an incredibly popular choice for cannabis smokers.
+Furthermore, glass pipes can enhance the taste of cannabis and come in different colors and designs.
+You can Get more idea about glass pipes on the Fat Buddha Glass website.
+Above all, avoidance, for those on the autism spectrum, can be a powerful symptom of depression.

 Treatments for Depression in Asperger’s Syndrome: